-Students must have the Western Deans' Agreement Authorization form approved by the relevant Graduate Program Advisor and the Faculty of Graduate Studies at the host institution at least two weeks prior to the commencement of the course(s) requested.
+Students must have the Western Deans' Agreement Authorization form approved by the relevant Graduate Program Advisor and the Faculty of Graduate and Postdoctoral Studies at the host institution at least two weeks prior to the commencement of the course(s) requested.
 The fee waiver is not available retroactively.

 To qualify, you must be:

 - in good academic standing in a graduate program at the home institution

 - up-to-date in payment of all current and back fees at the home institution

 - seeking to take courses that are considered integral to your degree program

 Students in the following graduate programs are not eligible for the WDA: MRSc, MET, MFA Creative Writing Distance, MEng, MBA or MM

 Courses taken by PhD students under the Western Deans' Agreement will not be credited to their degree programs.

 This agreement allows graduate students in good academic standing at UBC, McGill University, University of Toronto and University of Montréal to take courses at each other's university without having to pay extra tuition fees to the host institution.